-The Rowley Shoals map includes the location of the shoals, Broome and Perth.
-For scuba divers visiting from the UK, as already explained Perth is your first destination to fly to.
+The above Rowley Shoals map includes the location of Rowley Shoals, Broome and Perth.
+For scuba divers visiting from the UK Perth should be your first destination to fly to.

-However, if you are coming from America or Canada, you will first have to land on the East coast first.
+But if you’re arriving from America or Canada you will first land on the East coast of Australia.

-From there, you'll be able to get a direct flight to Broome and not have to go via Perth.
+From the east coast you can get a direct flight to Broome.
 Although it maybe worth including Perth in your itinerary.
 Perth is one of my favourite places in the world.

-Having lived there for a while I am biased, but it's a very clean city and the climate is very similar to San Diego, as it is a dry heat with not too much humidity.
-In their summer months it can get very hot and sometimes up into the 40's C (100's F).
+Having lived there for a while I am biased, but it’s a very clean city and the climate is very similar to San Diego Perth has a dry heat climate with not too much humidity.
+But in the summer months it can get very hot and sometimes up into the 40°C range (100°F).

-You are travelling a long way in any case, whether that's from the UK, America or Canada, so you might as well make the most of your trip down under.
+You are travelling a long way, whether from the UK, America or Canada, so you might as well make the most of your trip down under.